sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 .. confval:: autosummary_generate

    Boolean indicating whether to scan all found documents for autosummary directives, and to generate stub pages for each.
+It is disabled by default.

    Can also be a list of documents for which stub pages should be generated.

    The new files will be placed in the directories specified in the ``:toctree:`` options of the directives.

+Packages can be explored recursively when generating stub pages.

+.. confval:: autosummary_recursion_limit

+   Integer that determines the maximal recursion depth.

+    - ``autosummary_recursion_limit = -1``: no recursion limit
+    - ``autosummary_recursion_limit = 0``: disable recursion (default)
+    - ``autosummary_recursion_limit > 0``: limit recursion depth

+   .. versionadded:: 2.0

 Customizing templates
 ---------------------